Setting up the ABILIFY MYCITE® System? Learning

 medication itself (aripiprazole)?

-The ABLIFY MYCITE sensor was extensively tested in clinical studies, with 492 volunteers ranging in age from 21 to 85 years.
+The ABILIFY MYCITE sensor was extensively tested in clinical studies, with 492 volunteers ranging in age from 21 to 85 years.
 No side effects related to the sensor were reported in these clinical trials.

 In the same studies, approximately 1 in 8 patients experienced skin rashes as a result of wearing the patch.